-Q: I purchased a license and got the unlock key, where can I download the full version?
+Q: I purchased a subscription and got the unlock key, where can I download the full version of the software?

 A: There is no separate full version of the software.
 But instead, you convert the 30-day evaluation version to the full version by entering the unlock key at the startup screen.
 You will receive the unlock key via email after purchase.
 After your software is registered, you can see the registration details in the menu Help > About > About-window.
 You can download the evaluation version from download page.

-A: Yes.
-If you have any questions about purchasing the upgrade, please contact us.
+A: Certainly.
+We got special upgrade pricing available for you.
+If you have any questions about upgrading, please contact us.

 Q: All sync tasks fail.
-It cannot connect to any FTP site.
+It cannot connect to any SSH or FTP site.
 What's wrong?

 A: Firewall software (like Norton Personal Firewall, McAfee Personal Firewall, ZoneAlarm, etc.) can block access to all FTP servers.
 To enable support for firewalls, go to Edit Task > Edit Site > change Passive mode setting.
 If it's set to "Passive mode (PASV)", then set it to "Active mode (PORT)," and vice versa.
 Save changes and run sync task again.
 Any difference?